ansible-community/community-website/posts/archive/large-scale-deployments-using-ansible.md

 staff learn Ansible from colleagues.
 New commits had to be submitted to a source code repository as a 'pull request', which was reviewed by more experienced staff.
 A feedback loop mimicking open source culture was introduced and reinforced.
-We\'ve also seen customers push commit messages to their chat systems.
+We've also seen customers push commit messages to their chat systems.
 Another great way to encourage sharing.

 **Organisation**